adobe-research/DiffusionHandles/README.md

 cd webapp
 source start_webapps_in_tmux.sh <netpath>
 ```
+The main web app should then be reachable at `https://my_server.com/demo/dh`.

+The demo consists of multiple services, all of which are started by this script in separate tmux tabs.
+The main service is in the `diffhandles_pipeline` tab and requires the other services to be running, so the script above starts the main service a few seconds after the others.
+This is sometimes too short for the other servivces to have finished starting, in that case the main service will fail.
+You can check by going to the `diffhandles_pipeline` tab in tmux and check if the service is running there.
+If not, just repeat the last command that was run in that tab after making sure the services in all other tabs are running.

 Check `start_webapps_in_tmux.sh` to adjust configuration details like the distribution of ports and GPUs among services.

 ## Citation